solana-mobile/solana-mobile-expo-template/README.md

 ### Build and run the app

-Follow the **["Running the app"](https://docs.solanamobile.com/react-native/expo#running-the-app)** section in the Expo Setup guide to launch the template as a custom development build.
+Once your app is initialized, follow the **["Running the app"](https://docs.solanamobile.com/react-native/expo#running-the-app)** guide to launch the template as a custom development build.

 ## Troubleshooting